LUH-AI/robotics-project-24/CLUSTER.md

    * only tnt partition is supported for livestreaming: [Livestreaming is not supported when Isaac Sim is run on the A100 GPU](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/manual_livestream_clients.html)
    * you can verify the gpu type with the command `nvidia-smi`
 1. Type `hostname` to get the name of the used compute node
+2. Activate your conda environment
-2. Start your isaac applications with the LIVESTREAM environment variable (e.g. the dummy example from the verification step of the IsaacLab installation)
+3. Start your isaac applications with the LIVESTREAM environment variable (e.g. the dummy example from the verification step of the IsaacLab installation)
    * For Omniverse-Streaming-Client:
 ```bash
 LIVESTREAM=1 python source/standalone/tutorials/00_sim/create_empty.py